 In BHB v.
 William Hill, the CJEU emphasised Recital 42 of the Database Directive, which states that the objective pursued by the sui generis database right is intended to protect the maker of a database against acts carried out by users that go beyond the legitimate rights and thereby harm the investment.
-The purpose is to guarantee the maker a return on his investments associated with the creation and maintenance of a database.
-According to the Court, the purpose of these acts of extraction and re-utilisation is not relevant for the assessment of the scope of the sui generis right.
-The prohibited acts do not include the consultation of a database, including by third parties who consult a publicly accessible database, whether or not the accessed database concerns the (authorised) re-utilisation by a third party.
-49 In the same case, the Court also defined the lawful user as the user whose access to the contents of a database for consultation purposes follows from a direct or indirect consent of the maker.
+The purpose is to guarantee the maker a return on his investments associated with the creation and maintenance of a database.49 According to the Court, the purpose of these acts of extraction and re-utilisation is not relevant for the assessment of the scope of the sui generis right.50 The prohibited acts do not include the consultation of a database, including by third parties who consult a publicly accessible database, whether or not the accessed database concerns the (authorised) re-utilisation by a third party.51 In the same case, the Court also defined the lawful user

-&lt;sup>47 BHB v.
+49 BHB v.
 William Hill, §46; Recital 48 of the Database Directive.

-&lt;sup>48 BHB v.
+50 BHB v.
 William Hill, §§47-48; CJEU 5 March 2009, C-545/07 (Apis-Hristovich v.
 Lakorda), §46.

-&lt;sup>49 BHB v.
+51 BHB v.
 William Hill, §§54-56.